joyict/countdown-game/README.md

-# 🕺 Bolt.new Hackathon Countdown Game
+# 🕺 Dancing Man Catcher Game

-An interactive countdown website for the World's Largest Hackathon results, featuring a competitive dancing man catching game!
+An interactive reflexes game where you catch dancing characters as they move across the screen in various patterns!

 ## 🎮 Game Features